mkyleUD/Caviness-HPC-Intro/_episodes/00-hpc-intro.md

 All {{site.host_name}} user accounts must be sponsored by a [{{ site.host_name }} stakeholder](https://docs.hpc.udel.edu/abstract/caviness/account/stakeholders)
 for a particular investing entity.
 The request for the account **MUST** come from the investing entity's stakeholder.
-After a request has been made a memember of UD's Research Cyberinfrastructure will create the account and add them to the investing entity's workgroup to be able use and share
-{{ site.host_name}}'s resources.
+After a request has been made a member of UD's Research Cyberinfrastructure team will create the account and add them to the investing entity's workgroup to be able use and share {{ site.host_name}}'s resources.

 ### {{site.host_name}} Accounts
 {{site.host_name}}'s compute nodes are organizationally identified by UD research group names.